20 Most Extreme Adventures You Should Go On Before You Die

 This extreme adventure, like so many on this list, is not for the faint of heart.

-#10 Compete In The Patagonian Expedition Race In Chile
+#10 Compete in the Patagonian Expedition Race in Chile

-This extreme adventure is held on the beautiful mountains of Chile.
+Extreme adventures are all around the world – this one is held on the beautiful mountains of Chile.

 Audiences of the race are treated to a thrilling sport along with tranquil vibes permeating from the region.

-Those taking part in the event are a special bunch, and usually filled with enthusiasm.
+Those taking part in the event are a special bunch and usually filled with enthusiasm.

 Locals, and nomads alike, anxiously wait for the race all year just to experience the danger and the thrill.